Saeed Roustayi

-Saeed Roustaee (Persian: سعید روستایی, born August 14, 1989), also spelled Saeed Roustayi, is an Iranian director, screenwriter and producer.
-He has won the Crystal Simorgh for Best Director, Best Screenplay and Best First Director at the 34th Fajr Film Festival for his feature directorial debut in drama film Life and a Day (2016).
-In 2022, his second film, Just 6.5 (2019), was nominated for the César Award for Best Foreign Film.
-In April 2022, his third film, Leila's Brothers (2022), was selected to compete for the Palme d'Or at the 2022 Cannes Film Festival.
+Saeed Roustaee (Persian: سعید روستایی, born August 14, 1989), also spelled Saeed Roustayi, is an Iranian filmmaker, screenwriter and producer.
+His works primarily focus on issues of social injustice, as well as his portrayals of women in Iranian society.

+His second feature, Just 6.5 (2019), was nominated for the César Award for Best Foreign Film.
+His third and fourth films, Leila's Brothers (2022) and Woman and Child (2025), were selected to compete for the Palme d'Or at the Cannes Film Festival in 2022 and 2025, respectively.

+In June 2025, Roustayi was invited to join the Directors Branch of the Academy of Motion Picture Arts and Sciences.

 Early life

 He graduated from Soore University with a Bachelor of Film and Television in Directing.

 Career

 Life and a Day is his first major cinematic work.
 At the Fajr International Film Festival, Roustayi won 2 Crystal Simorghs for best directing and best screenplay.
 He received the 2016 Reflet d'Or for Best Feature at the Geneva International Film Festival Tous Ecrans.

-His works primarily focus on issues of social injustice, as well as his portrayals of women in Iranian society.